ShudhanshuGR8/ShudhanshuGR8/README.md

 - 💻 I'm currently also learning **Data Science and Deep Learning.**

-- 👯 I’m working with OPEN Community and together we collaborate on **OpenSource Projects**.
+- 👯 I have worked with OPEN Community and together we collaborated on various **OpenSource Projects**.

 - 📫 How to reach me  ->  **shudhanshuanthem@gmail.com**